mdlacasse/Owl/USER_GUIDE.md

 ------------------------------------------------------------------------------------
 ### About
 This document describes the underlying Owl package and how to use it within Python scripts or in Jupyter notebooks.
+Owl models federal tax laws, ACA marketplace premiums (pre-65), Medicare IRMAA, Social Security, pension income, Roth conversions, and account dynamics.

 -----------------------------------------------------------------------
 ## An example of Owl's functionality